sarahtanfield/sarah/README.md

 # Portfolio

-This is a portfolio website for Sarah Tanfield - a New Zealand book binder and package maker.
+This is a portfolio website for Sarah Tanfield - a New Zealand bookbinder and structural packaging maker.

 ## Services